MakeSchool-Tutorials/ecommerce-tutorial/P02-HTML-Semantics/content.md

 > 1. Navigate to your HTML file location, highlight the document and click Open.
 > 1. You will see your file open in a new tab.
 >
-> You should see ‘Hello World’.
+> You should see 'Hello World'.

 Congratulations! 🎉 You just displayed text in your browser.